FlineDev/HandyUIKit/README.md

 github "Flinesoft/HandyUIKit"
 ```

 Now run `carthage update`.
-Then drag & drop the HandySwift.framework in the Carthage/build folder to your project.
+Then drag & drop the HandyUIKit.framework in the Carthage/build folder to your project.
 Now you can `import HandyUIKit` in each class you want to use its features.
 Refer to the [Carthage README](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) for detailed / updated instructions.

 ### CocoaPods

-Add the line `pod 'HandySwift'` to your target in your `Podfile` and make sure to include `use_frameworks!`
+Add the line `pod 'HandyUIKit'` to your target in your `Podfile` and make sure to include `use_frameworks!`
 at the top.
 The result might look similar to this:

 ``` Ruby